-Country Caller is an online, multimedia news service advocating for rural Queensland.
-It’s founded by myself, Harry Clarke, former News Corp and Nine Network journalist now based in my home town of Chinchilla.
+Country Caller is an online, multimedia news service advocating for rural and regional Queensland.
+It’s founded by Harry Clarke, former News Corp and Nine Network journalist now based in his home town of Chinchilla.

 The purpose of the Country Caller is to provide high quality news and analysis of issues affecting industry and residents in rural Queensland.

 The purpose is also to provide businesses with an engaging advertising platform.